wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-a-voicemail-with-python-flask-dr.md

 ---
 title: How to Build a Voicemail Dead-Drop with Python and Flask
-description: In this tutorial, we take inspiration from the greatest of spy thrillers and show you how to build a custom voicemail service using Python & Flask.
+description: In this tutorial we take inspiration from the greatest of spy thrillers and show you how to build a custom voicemail service using Python & Flask.
 thumbnail: /content/blog/how-to-build-a-voicemail-with-python-flask-dr/python-dead-drop.png